 TDengine on Kubernetes

-This document is for TDengine database deployment on Kubernetes(k8s).
+This document is for TDengine deployment on Kubernetes(k8s).
 All the things we do is for who love TDengine and want to take it to k8s.
-We are hosting the documentation on taosdata/TDengine-Operator.
-Anyone want to help improve the documentations could edit the markdown files.
+We are hosting the ducumentation on taosdata/TDengine-Operator.
+Anyone want to help improve the ducumentations could edit the markdown files.

 Start with Kubernetes